Why Potatoes are so important to Peruvian culture and where to find the best dishes.

 Papa Amarilla: Yellow potatoes that become very soft when cooked.

-Papa Huamantanga: A potato with white flesh but the rich texture associated with yellow potatos.
-It’s a common favorite, and you’ll often enjoy it in stew.
+Papa Huamantanga: A potato with white flesh but a rich texture associated with yellow potatoes.
+It’s a common favorite, and Aracari foodie experts will share with you the best places in Lima to find it in a stew.

 Papa Peruanita: A potato with a vibrant, multi-colored skin and a rich taste.

 Papa Tarmeña: This popular potato looks similar to a papa peruanita, and it’s commonly used in causa, a tasty favorite dish.
 You might also munch on this potato fried.